Division of Environmental Quality Director: Kyra Moore

 - Visit your garden or local farmer’s markets for fresh produce.
 If possible, also look for locally raised and processed meat.
 By shopping locally, you help reduce the amount of fossil fuel used to transport food long distances to your local grocers.

 - One of the best parts of camping is the cooking.
 Plan to use the campsite grill, if available.
 Use firewood that may be available for purchase at the campground store or charcoal with a chimney starter to avoid releasing chemicals into the air with lighter fluid.
-If your in the market for a new grill, look for a solar powered cook stove.
+If you're in the market for a new grill, look for a solar powered cook stove.

 - Bring reusable dishes that can be used for years, and a bucket with biodegradable soap to wash them in, rather than purchasing paper or Styrofoam one-use plates and plastic utensils.